 To develop the report, the lead institution would work closely with key experts to prepare the datasets and indicators that will form the foundation of the synthesis report.
 This will involve requesting key data providers to collate and disaggregate datasets (e.g. IUCN Red List Index) for migratory species (with a focus on CMS-listed species).

 Collaboration with experts and data providers will be essential for whichever option is chosen, although the option chosen would determine the degree of collaboration undertaken.
 For Options 2 and 3, where only a subset of indicators will be selected and incorporated, suggestions are provided in Table 2 for which would be the priority indicators to incorporate, but the final decision which two to incorporate would be up to the CMS Scientific Council.
+Other potential indicators that become available for use could also be considered for inclusion, as appropriate.
+For instance, a scorecard for governments to assess progress in tackling illegal killing, taking and trade of birds in Europe is under discussion as part of a joint CMS/Bern initiative and, if available in time, could be considered for use as a response indicator.

 Potential collaborators include IUCN, BirdLife International, ZSL, and Wetlands International; collaborations will be driven by data and information needs of key graphics/indicators to inform the State, Pressure, and Response sections.
-Other collaborators may also be approached depending on the indicator priorities, for example members of the Biodiversity Indicators Partnership whose Secretariat is hosted at UNEP-WCMC.
+Other collaborators may also be approached depending on the indicator priorities, for example UN Environment (particularly the Science and Ecosystems Divisions) and other relevant UN initiatives pertaining particularly to biodiversity data and indicators; experts within the wider IUCN Species Survival Commission network; and members of the Biodiversity Indicators Partnership whose Secretariat is hosted at UNEP-WCMC.

 Prior to finalisation, the report would be made available to the CMS Secretariat and the CMS Scientific Council for review.
 It is envisaged that the report would be launched at CMS COP13, and that a similar approach could be followed in the lead up to future COPs, building on the methodology developed within this first iteration.